CGJennings/se3docs/docs/um-proj-csv-factory.md

 ## The factory script

 In most cases, you can simply run the `make.ajs` script unchanged.
-You won't need to understand or even look a the code.
-If you do want to make changes, this section will give you some pointers.
+You won't need to understand or even look at the code.
+When blissful ignorance fails you, read on for some pointers to get you started.

-### CSV file format
+### CSV file format tweaks

 There are many variants of the CSV format.
-Files produced by your favourite tool might not work with the factory script out of the box.
-You can probably get it to work by modifying the defaults in this section of the script:
+Files produced by your favourite tool might not work with the factory script out of the box, but you can probably get it to work by modifying the defaults in this section of the script:

 ```js
 // Set up the factory: